Kris Richard: Dallas Cowboys

 On January 22, 2018, Richard was hired by the Dallas Cowboys as their passing game coordinator and defensive backs coach.
 He was credited with the decision to move Byron Jones to cornerback fulltime, who went on to receive Pro Bowl honors.
 He was given the defensive play-calling duties from defensive coordinator Rod Marinelli.
 During his time with the Cowboys he was seen as a head coach candidate around the league and had interviews with 4 teams (Buccaneers, Jets, Dolphins and Giants).
 On January 13, 2020, it was reported that Richard would not be retained by Dallas following the removal of head coach Jason Garrett.

 New Orleans Saints

 On February 2, 2021, Richard was hired by the New Orleans Saints as their defensive backs coach under head coach Sean Payton, replacing Aaron Glenn, who departed to become the defensive coordinator for the Detroit Lions.

 On February 1, 2023, Richard parted ways with the Saints.

 Jacksonville Jaguars

 On February 22, 2024, Richard was named defensive backs coach for the Jacksonville Jaguars.

+Stanford

+On February 19, 2026, Richard was hired by Stanford as the defensive coordinator and defensive backs coach.